Climate Change Is Shifting the Border Between Italy and Austria

 Today, that border has shifted dramatically.
 It is natural for glaciers to slide, but the creep of global warming has melted it more rapidly than anyone could have foreseen.
 Eventually, the geo-defined frontier will likely disappear.
 In April 2016, 25 years after Ötzi’s discovery, a team of geologists, geophysicists, and designers embarked on an expedition to install GPS sensors to record the border in real time and gather information about Grafferner glacier, situated at the foot of Mt.
 Similaun, the tiny size of which makes it an accurate barometer of climate change.
 I went along.

 It took the helicopter three trips to get all 13 of us to Grafferner.
-Swaddled in gear to protect us from the 14-degree chill [-10 celsius], we clambered in four or five at a time, ascending 11,000 feet [3,350 metres] above sea level to the plateau, a white plain bounded by the jagged peaks of the Dolomites mountain range.
-After the pilot dropped 660 pounds [300 kg] of equipment in a net from the helicopter’s belly, he left us there for nine hours.
+Swaddled in gear to protect us from the 14-degree chill, we clambered in four or five at a time, ascending 11,000 feet above sea level to the plateau, a white plain bounded by the jagged peaks of the Dolomites mountain range.
+After the pilot dropped 660 pounds of equipment in a net from the helicopter’s belly, he left us there for nine hours.

 The team split in half to install the border-mapping devices, dragging the gear in makeshift trolleys that sliced our tracks through the snow.
 Each device—containing sensors, a battery pack, and heating system to function in subzero conditions—had to be fixed to the ice.
 In the meantime, two of the geophysicists, Roberto Francese and Aldino Bondesan, began digging a three-foot-deep hole to get past the surface snow to the actual glacier, where they would place a seismometer (which reads depth via vibrations) on the ice, to determine how much Grafferner had melted in the past year.
 “If it continues like this,” Francese sighed, “this glacier could be gone in twenty years.”